DiscordAnaxes/DiscordAnaxes/README.md

 `📨` You can reach me via **[Discord](https://discord.com/users/567885938160697377)** & **[Twitter](https://twitter.com/DiscordAnaxes)**.

-`⭐` My goal for 2021 is to contribute to more open source projects.
+`⭐` My goal for 2022 is to be more positive.

 <br>